 A common misconception is that once you qualify as a real estate professional, all your previously suspended passive losses are immediately deductible against your active income.
 Unfortunately, it’s not that simple.
 Qualifying for REPS is not retroactive, meaning any suspended passive losses from prior years remain passive.
 These losses can only be used to offset passive income in the future or will be fully released when you sell the property.
 This nuance can significantly impact your long-term tax planning.
 Understanding how to strategically manage these carryforward losses is key, often requiring the guidance of a professional who can provide strategic CFO services to optimize your portfolio’s tax efficiency over time.

-Common Myths About Real Estate Professional Tax Strategies
+Debunking Myths About Real Estate Professional Tax Status

 The tax benefits of being a real estate professional are significant, but they’re also surrounded by a lot of confusion.
 It’s easy to get tripped up by misinformation that can lead to costly mistakes with the IRS.
 Let’s clear the air and tackle some of the most common myths so you can move forward with confidence.

-Myth: All Real Estate Losses Are Automatically Deductible
+Myth: All Your Real Estate Losses Are Deductible

 One of the biggest misconceptions is that once you qualify as a real estate professional, you can deduct any and all losses from your properties against your other income.
 Unfortunately, it’s not that simple.
 While this status helps you overcome the passive activity loss limitations, it doesn’t give you a blank check.
 For instance, if you have suspended passive losses from years before you qualified, you can’t just retroactively apply them.
 Those old losses are still subject to the original rules.
 Your income level can also limit your ability to deduct losses, so it’s crucial to have a clear strategy.
 Our tax services can help you figure out exactly which losses you can claim.